swaldman/sbt-ethereum/src/main/paradox/tasks/eth/address/index.md

 ### ethAddressAlias*

-Manage human-friendly aliases to Ethereum addresses.
+Manage human-friendly aliases for _ethereum_ addresses.
 See the @ref:[address alias commands page](alias.md), or choose a command below:

 @@@ div { #addressAliasList .embedded-toc-list }